Stan Beeman: Season four

 Tori tells Stan she saw Philip and Sandra on a date following an EST meeting.
 Stan, believing that Philip is sleeping with Sandra, angrily rebukes him despite Philip's pleas of innocence.
 Stan is later informed by Oleg that Nina has been executed in Russia.
 Stan is stunned and devastated, despite knowing that he is to expect the loss of an asset.
 Philip soon reconciles with Stan, who forgives him.

 Stan and Aderholt continue to investigate Martha, who concocts a story to Aderholt about being in a relationship with a married man (to explain away her suspicious behavior).
 Stan and Aderholt attempt to track down Martha's lover and obtain the name and police sketch of "Clark Westerfeld" (who, unbeknownst to them, is the identity Philip has been using to get close to Martha).
 They soon discover that "Clark Westerfeld" is a fake identity and relay their findings to a stunned Gaad, who orders a manhunt for Martha.
 However, the KGB manage to exfiltrate Martha to the Soviet Union before the FBI can apprehend her.
+The discovery that his secretary married a KGB officer forces Gaad to resign from the FBI in disgrace.

 Seven months pass, with Stan maintaining his friendship with the Jennings (which includes a close, fatherly bond with their son Henry).
 One night, Stan unexpectedly joins the Jennings for dinner with Pastor Tim, the head of Paige's church (and who is aware of the Jennings' true identities).
-Stan additionally learns that Agent Gaad has died while living in retirement in Thailand, and begins to suspect he was murdered by the KGB.
+Stan additionally learns that Gaad has died while living in retirement in Thailand, and begins to suspect he was murdered by the KGB.

 With the FBI attempting to pressure Stan into leveraging his relationship with Oleg for information, Stan ends his correspondence with Oleg, citing potential guilt over the loss of another source.
 However, Oleg later meets with Stan to disclose the KGB's attempts to develop biological weapons, fearing that the Soviet Union is not equipped to handle such dangerous pathogens.
-Oleg's tip enables Stan and the FBI to identify William Crandall as a KGB illegal operating out of a government research institute in Washington.
+Oleg's tip enables Stan and the FBI to identify William Crandall (Dylan Baker) as a KGB illegal operating out of a government research institute in Washington.
 However, William infects himself with a sample of the Lassa virus and is placed in a biocontainment treatment center.
 As he dies, William reminisces to Stan and Aderholt about the crushing loneliness of his job as a KGB illegal; he indirectly discusses the Jennings, saying: "couple kids, American dream.
 You'd never suspect them.
 She's pretty... he's lucky."